 In animals: Brusting and dying of bacterials inside prickles due to result of exosmosis, vomiting blood by leeches on sprinkling salt on its body surface, swelling of legs and fingers during rainy season due to frequent touch with water, effect of erythrocytes in different types of solutions: Inside isotoic-remains normal, Inside hypertonic-it shrinks due to exosmosis and inside hypotonic-it swells up due to endosmosis.

 In plants: Opening and closing of guard cells of stomata, absorption of water from soil by roots, germination of seeds by absorbing water, maintaince of water eqilibrium inside cells and tissues.

 To learn osmosis is simple but it might frequently creates confusion in understanding and memorising.
 Its terms are so relative to each other that it causes confusion among learners.
 There are tons of definitions available on internet, books etc which defines the same terms in different ways.

 But the good is to choose one definiton and understanding all single words clearly.
 Once you understand any one definition clearly, you will notice that all definition from any source are pointing the same things in different manner.

 There is always confusion between hypotonic, hypertonic, exosmosis, endosmosis, plasmolysis and deplasmolysis terms in osmosis topic in biology.
 So, these 2-tips will simplify your learning.

 - Hypertonic solution cause exosmosis resulting into flaccid cell.
 If normal cell is kept in it, it causes plasmolysis.

 - Hypotonic solution cause endosmosis resulting into turgid cell.
 If plasmolysed cell is kept in it, it causes deplasmolysis.

-No, dead cell do not show plasmolysis ans deplasmolysis.
-Living cell shows both plasmolysis and deplasmolysis but dead cell shows none of them.
+Ans: No, dead cell do not show plasmolysis ans deplasmolysis.
+Living cell shows both plasmolysis and deplasmolysis.
+Dead cell do not show both of it.